Meal Prep Salad Mix & Homemade Vinaigrette Dressing (Whole30 Keto)

 This post may contain affiliate links.
 Read my full disclosure here.

-Meal Prep Salad Mix & Homemade Vinaigrette (Whole30 Keto) – make your own “bagged” salad mix for lunches and adding to meals all week.
+Meal Prep Salad Mix & Homemade Vinaigrette (Whole30 Keto) – get your greens in and make your own “bagged” salad mix for lunches and adding to meals all week.
 It’s a money saver and lasts longer than any store-bought salad mix!

 Too often I have bought bagged salad mixes from the grocery store because they are a fast and easy alternative, only to be disappointed when they go bad within a day or two.
 Unless it’s being used asap, those convenient bags of lettuce rarely last long and offer very little for your money.
 I’ve found it’s more economical and takes only a few minutes each week to prepare my own!